Though Thursday is usually my day off, my employer requested me to come in on Thursday Nov. 1, 2012 to do the Richmond route.

 Thirdly, the architecture conspires to downplay expectations in the Richmond.
 None of the structures, commercial or residential, are particularly high-end or optimistic in appearance, let alone ostentatious.
 What fuels this place is not its physical attributes, but the human spirit–which takes us full circle back to the immigrants.

 They possess the baggage of the past but also the keys to the future.
 The cause of their sorrows is an ocean behind them.
-They are here for new beginnings, free to pursue their happiness and all that stuff, though happiness may be too gauche a word for what happens in the Richmond.
+They are here for new beginnings, free to pursue their happiness and so forth, though happiness may be too gauche a word for what happens in the Richmond.

 There aren’t many signs of conspicuous fun or decadence; but there’s not a lot of unhappiness either.